owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 user.

 .. note:: The PHP LDAP module is required; this is supplied by ``php5-ldap`` on Debian/Ubuntu, and ``php-ldap`` on CentOS/Red Hat/Fedora.
-PHP 5.4+ is required in ownCloud 8.1.
+PHP 5.6+ or 7.0+ is required in ownCloud 9.1.

 The LDAP application supports: